Fishnfly/fishnfly.github.io/_posts/2026-08-07-galapagos-field-notes.md

 ---

-## The Myth Thread — Systems Without Guarantees
+## The Myth Thread — Fragility Is the Price of Rarity

 Most places reveal themselves through people.